phanthetue2309/Django-Intern/OauthToolket_RestFramework/README.md

 ### TokenHasResourceScope
 The TokenHasResourceScope permission class allows access only when the current access token has been authorized for all the scopes listed in the required_scopes field of the view but according of request’s method.

 When the current request’s method is one of the “safe” methods, the access is allowed only if the access token has been authorized for the scope:read scope (for example music:read).
-When the request’s method is one of “non safe” methods, the access is allowed only if the access token has been authorized for the scope:write scope (for example music:write).
+When the request’s method is one of “non-safe” methods, the access is allowed only if the access token has been authorized for the scope:write scope (for example music:write).

 ```
 class SongView(views.APIView):